Kismuz/btgym/README.md

 - sliding time-window sampling: mixture of above, episde is sampled randomly from comparatively short time period, sliding from furthest to most recent training data.
 Should be less prone to overfitting than random sampling.
-- NOTE: only random sampling is currently implemented.

 ****